 This is more a trip down Memory Lane than a story, sent to friends and family as I left for the Great Loop.
-It certainly should not be the first story you read on this site - it might be the last.
-But if you've ever been to Breckenridge, some of it may resonate.
-It's not your imagination if some of it sounds familiar - I used parts of it in 'About'.
+It should not be the first story you read on this site as it's a bit long winded and local oriented.

 I remember my first Breckenridge mud season in 1975.
 Mud was an apt description: no paved streets other than Main St. and few sidewalks.
 And indeed, there was a handmade sign on the north end of town in late April requesting the last one to leave to turn off the lights.

 I have many good memories of what made Breckenridge special to me for some 40 years.
 Peanuts, beer and Lee Lucas ski flicks at the Depot.
 No Man’s Land as the summer’s main social (not tourist) event.
 Skiing the Burn before Falcon Lift.
 Fatty’s Golf Tournament.
 Summer BMI concerts at the Bergy and young NRO talent at the Madonna Dome.
 4th of July ski parties in the Peak 10 bowl and looking down on the fireworks from Baldy.